Current Affairs-Topics

 • Medical colleges have increased from 387 to 780 in just a decade, addressing the rising need for skilled healthcare professionals.

-• India was declared trachoma-free by WHO and is actively working to eliminate TB, leprosy, lymphatic filariasis, measles, rubella, and kala-azar.
+• India was declared trachoma-free by the WHO and is actively working to eliminate TB, leprosy, lymphatic filariasis, measles, rubella, and kala-azar.

-India's public health achievements WHO: These milestones reinforce India’s commitment to WHO’s health goals and make India at the 78th World Health Assembly a notable event in global health diplomacy.
+India's public health achievements, WHO: These milestones reinforce India’s commitment to WHO’s health goals and make India at the 78th World Health Assembly a notable event in global health diplomacy.

 International Collaboration and Pandemic Preparedness